 All We Are Saying, David Sheff

-Scared is the sixth song on the album.
+"Scared" is the sixth song on the album.
 The beginning of the song sounds like part of Michael Jackson’s Thriller album.
 It begins with the sound of a wolf howling.
 John was never afraid to express his feelings in his songs, and this one shows him at his most vulnerable.
-The end of the songs tells it all,
+The end of the song tells it all:

 I'm tired, I'm tired, I'm tired

 All those wild LA nights were getting old.